webzille/colorutility/README.md

 ### Setting color from string factory

-You may set a color object from string from any of the websafe color formats (RGBA, RGB, HSLA, HSL, HEX and named colors) using the `SetCollor::fromString(string $string)` factory.
+You may set a color object from string from any of the websafe color formats (RGBA, RGB, HSLA, HSL, HEX and named colors) using the `SetColor::fromString(string $string)` factory.

 ```php
 use Webzille\ColorUtility\SetColor;